shoppimon/authoritah/README.md

 The following is a quick start guide to applying authorization to your code using *authoritah*.

-We'll follow an example of an imaginay, simplified content management system with 3 objects: articles, comments and users.
+We'll follow an example of an imaginary, simplified content management system with 3 objects: articles, comments and users.

 #### 1. Define Roles and Permissions